Career Coaching: Finding a Coach that Fits Your Needs

 Struggling to identify their next steps

-As long as you work with the right coach, anyone stands to benefit from career coaching.
-Here are some steps you can take to find a coach who can fit your needs:

-The process of finding a career coach starts with knowing what you hope to get out of your career coaching experience, whether that’s an overall goal or a skill set you’ll need to develop to get there.
-Many career coaches can help in all areas of career planning, but some might specialise in specific areas.
-Career coaches with a specific niche may highlight their expertise on their website or wherever they advertise their services.
+The process of finding a career coach starts with knowing what you hope to get out of your career coaching experience, whether that’s an overall goal or a skill set you’ll need to develop in order to get there.
+Many career coaches can help in all areas of career planning, but some might specialize in specific areas.
+Career coaches with specializations may highlight their areas of expertise on their websites or wherever they advertise their services.

 Once you know more about the support you are looking for, you may have some logistical considerations, including:

-Qualifications: Although career coaches aren’t required to hold any specific credential, a few different qualification options are available.
-If you want some extra reassurance about your coach’s skills and expertise, you may consider finding a qualified coach or certified careers professional.
-Some popular career coaching certifications include Certified Professional Career Coach (CPCC), International Coaching Federation (ICF), or Board Certified Coach (BCC).

 Cost: Career coaching is an investment.
-Coaches can arrange their pricing structure, but many will charge between ₹ 1,500 to ₹10,000 per session.
-Depending on their experience and expertise, some coaches may charge more too.
+Coaches can arrange their own pricing structure, but many will charge between $110 to $200 per session in Canada [1].
+Depending on their experience and expertise, some coaches may charge much more.

-Location: Career coaches may work with clients in person, on the phone, or over video calls.
-Think about the meeting structure that feels most beneficial for you.

-With your goals and criteria set, you’re ready to start your search.
-A good place to start is referrals.
-If you know anyone who has worked with a career coach, ask if they would recommend their coach.
-Some certification websites, such as India Coaching Federation (ICF), also have search functions allowing you to find a coach based on your criteria.
-You can also find a coach through a general internet search.
-To help verify a coach’s offerings, browse their website, social media pages, and reviews of their business.

 Editorial Team